NY joins lawsuit challenging Trump’s border wall declaration

 New York is joining California and 14 other states in a lawsuit challenging President Donald Trump's national emergency declaration.

-Attorney General Letitia James said in the lawsuit Monday that diverting funding from military construction and other programs to pay for a wall on the U.S.-Mexico border threatens New York's public safety and security infrastructure.
+New York Attorney General Letitia James said in the lawsuit Monday that Trump is threatening public safety with his move to divert funding from military construction and other programs to pay for a U.S.-Mexico border wall.

 All the states involved in the lawsuit have Democratic attorneys general.

-Trump declared an emergency on Friday so he can shift billions of dollars to the border wall after Congress wouldn't approve the amount he wanted.
+Trump declared an emergency on Friday to shift billions of dollars to the wall after Congress wouldn't approve the amount he wanted.

 Sign Up and Save